 Library Donation Policy

-The American Craft Council Library & Archives accepts donations Monday through Friday, 10:00am until 5:00pm.
+The American Craft Council Library accepts donations Monday through Friday, 10 a.m. until 5 p.m.
 Once items are accepted, they are considered American Craft Council property and the Library reserves the right to determine the use, retention, location, preservation, digitization and all other considerations relating to the handling or disposal of gifts.
 Materials will only be added if they enhance the Library’s current collection areas or needs.

-The Library is pleased to provide bookplates for appropriate materials upon the request of the donor.
+The Library will provide bookplates for appropriate materials upon the request of the donor.

-• One-of-a-kind artist materials (see below) related to a member of the ACC College of Fellows, an artist featured prominently in American Craft magazine, a former or current member of the ACC Board of Trustees, and/or other individuals critical to the development of the field of contemporary craft.
+- One-of-a-kind artist materials (see below) related to a member of the ACC College of Fellows, an artist featured prominently in American Craft magazine, a former or current member of the ACC Board of Trustees, and/or other individuals critical to the development of the field of contemporary craft.
+We are especially interested in acquiring materials related to artists from historically excluded non-dominant cultural communities.

 For more information on the types of materials collected in the ACC Library, please refer to our Collection Development Policy.